President of Vietnam

-The president of the Socialist Republic of Vietnam (Chủ tịch nước Cộng hoà xã hội chủ nghĩa Việt Nam) is the head of state of Vietnam, elected by the National Assembly of Vietnam from its delegates.
-Since Vietnam is a one-party state, candidates for the post are nominated by the Central Committee of the Communist Party of Vietnam.
-The officeholder is generally considered to hold the second-highest position in the political system, practically after the general secretary of the Communist Party of Vietnam.
-As head of state, the president represents Vietnam both domestically and internationally, and maintains the regular and coordinated operation and stability of the national government and safeguards the independence and territorial integrity of the country.
+The President of the Socialist Republic of Vietnam (Chủ tịch nước Cộng hoà Xã hội chủ nghĩa Việt Nam, Chủ tịch nước and State President for short) is the head of state of Vietnam.
+As head of state, the president represents Vietnam domestically and internationally, and maintains the regular and coordinated operation and stability of the central government and safeguards the independence and territorial integrity of the country.
+The presidency is generally considered to hold the second-highest position in the political system, practically after the general secretary of the Communist Party of Vietnam.

-The president must be a member of the National Assembly.
-In addition, the president has traditionally been a member of the Central Committee of the Communist Party and a member of the Politburo.
-The Central Committee of the Communist Party nominates candidates to the Standing Committee of the National Assembly, which then confirms and nominates those candidates for official election by all delegates of the National Assembly.
+The president must be a member of the National Assembly of Vietnam.
+The president has traditionally been a member of the Central Committee of the Communist Party and a member of the Politburo.
+The Central Committee nominates candidates to the Standing Committee of the National Assembly, which then confirms and nominates those candidates for official election by all delegates of the National Assembly.
 The president appoints the vice president, prime minister, ministers, and other officials with the consent of the National Assembly.
-The president is furthermore the nominal supreme commander-in-chief of the Vietnam People's Armed Forces and chairman of the Council for National Defense and Security.
-Additionally, the president is also a member of the Central Military Commission and the Central Police Party Committee.
+The president is the nominal supreme commander-in-chief of the Vietnam People's Armed Forces and chairman of the National Defense and Security Council.
+The president is also a member of the Central Military Commission and the Central Police Party Committee which are headed by the Party general secretary.
 Since September 2011, the president is also the chairman of the Party's Central Steering Committee for Judicial Reform.